-IP TAKE: MacArthur has gone through lots of changes lately, phasing out work in different areas, but funding for journalism and media has survived as one of its "enduring commitments."
+IP TAKE: MacArthur has undergone restructuring recently, phasing out work in different areas, but funding for journalism and media has survived as one of its "enduring commitments."

-PROFILE: The MacArthur Foundation's Journalism and Media program broadly aims to "strengthen American democracy by informing, engaging, and activating Americans through deep investments in independent journalism and media."
-This funder does a great job of describing its grantmaking on its website, and all research should start there.
-Begin by reading this strategy statement and then dig into the detailed grantmaking guidelines for this program.
+The MacArthur Foundation's Journalism and Media program broadly aims to "strengthen American democracy by informing, engaging, and activating Americans through deep investments in independent journalism and media."
+This funder transparently describes its grantmaking on its website, and all grant seeker research should start there.
+Begin by reading this strategy statement and then explore the detailed grantmaking guidelines for this program.

-MacArthur only supports journalism organizations, not individual journalists and documentarians, in three main areas:
+MacArthur only supports journalism organizations, not individual journalists and documentarians.
+It prioritizes three main areas:

-In the past MacArthur has been especially strong when it comes to documentary film.
-Since the mid 1980s, it has supported over 300 documentary projects: a cumulative investment of $50 million.
+Since the mid-1980s, MacArthur has supported over 300 documentary projects: a cumulative investment of $50 million.
 However, currently it only supports filmmaking through its partner organizations, some of which, including the Sundance Institute and the Tribeca Film Institute, offer funding and support directly to individuals.

 Grants from the MacArthur Foundation are often substantial, in the hundreds of thousands or more, and can be searched in the foundation’s grants database.